Softpanorama

 Intended Audience

-If you try to compare this course with printed books generally it can be considered to be an attempt to provide a short introduction to Perl that can serve as a replacement of the O'Reilly's book Learning Perl: historically important, but outdated book that many still try to use as their first Perl book.
+It can be considered to be an attempt to provide a short introduction to Perl that can serve as a replacement of the O'Reilly's book Learning Perl: historically important, but outdated book that many still try to use as their first Perl book.
 Although the content generally corresponds to the content of Learning Perl, the structure of the books is different and more modern.
 Decisions on what additional features to include and what to exclude were partially dictated by the features used in typical security-related Perl scripts.

 The author is not a native English speaker and for him grammar errors are completely natural in every way ;-).
 Those, who think that it might distract him/her, do not need to read any further.
 The book is not free from typos either and readers with low tolerance for typos would do better by finding another book.
 If you can forgive me these two weaknesses, you probably can benefit from the book.